There are very few full-face helmets that fit young kids well. And yet, we know plenty of pre-schoolers that NEED a full face helmet.

-That said it is NOT ASTM-F1952 certified for downhill use, so if you have an older child who is getting into gravity riding, choose a helmet like the Six Six One Comp instead.
+That said, the helmet is NOT ASTM-F1952 certified for downhill use, so if you have an older child who is getting into gravity riding, choose a helmet like the Six Six One Comp instead.

 Given that the Sanction is one of the only choices for children’s full-face helmets, it’s fortunate that it comes in several colors and designs.
 The helmet looks snazzy, and grown-up, meaning that little groms love it.
 In fact, I think these helmets look better in person than they do in the pictures.

-That said, compared to other small-ish full-face helmets (the Fly Racing Kinetic Invazion Youth helmet for example), the Sanction is actually really light.
-So if you NEED a full-face helmet, this is a good choice.
+That said, compared to other small-ish full-face helmets (the Fly Racing Kinetic Invazion Youth helmet for example), the Sanction is actually REALLY light.
+So if you NEED a full-face helmet and have a younger child, this is a good choice.

 The Bell Sanction is a solidly built helmet.
 This isn’t a cheap kid’s helmet like the cringe-worthy Razor helmet one of our neighbor kids wear.
 It has a hand laminated fiberglass shell over and expanded polystyrene liner.

 The one complaint I have with the Sanction has to do with the inner padding.
 The pads are not particularly soft, and while my son hasn’t complained about them, I’m surprised.

 The other problem is that they are glued directly to the polystyrene liner so they can’t be removed for washing.
 I’ve actually spayed this helmet down with a hose to get the sweat off.

 Additionally, over time the visor screws have fallen out.
 We’ve easily been able to replace them with different screws, but the helmet doesn’t look quite as nice without them.